47 Tucanae: Possible central black hole

 It is not yet clear whether 47 Tucanae hosts a central black hole.
 Hubble Space Telescope data constrain the mass of any possible black hole at the cluster's center to be less than approximately 1,500 solar masses.
 However, in February, 2017, astronomers announced that a black hole of some 2,200 solar masses may be located in the cluster; the researchers detected the black hole's signature from the motions and distributions of pulsars in the cluster.
 Despite this, a recent analysis of an updated and more extensive timing data set on these pulsars provides no solid evidence in favor of the existence of a black hole.

 Modern discoveries

 In December 2008, Ragbir Bhathal of the University of Western Sydney claimed the detection of a strong laser-like signal from the direction of 47 Tucanae.

 In May 2015, the first evidence of the process of mass segregation in this globular cluster was announced.
 The cluster's Hertzsprung–Russell diagram suggests stars approximately 13 billion years old, which is unusually old.

+In January 2024, a team of astronomers led by Western Australia's International Centre for Radio Astronomy Research (ICRAR) detected a previously undetected radio source at the heart of 47 Tucanae, which could be a supermassive black hole.